Azure/bicep-types-az/generated/cosmos-db/microsoft.documentdb/2015-04-08/types.md

 ### Properties
 * **apiVersion**: '2015-04-08' (ReadOnly, DeployTimeConstant): The resource api version
 * **id**: string (ReadOnly, DeployTimeConstant): The resource id
 * **kind**: 'GlobalDocumentDB' | 'MongoDB' | 'Parse': Indicates the type of database account.
 This can only be set at database account creation.
-Possible values include: 'GlobalDocumentDB', 'MongoDB', 'Parse'
 * **location**: string: The location of the resource group to which the resource belongs.
 * **name**: string (Required, DeployTimeConstant): The resource name
 * **properties**: [DatabaseAccountCreateUpdateProperties](#databaseaccountcreateupdateproperties) (Required): Properties to create and update Azure Cosmos DB database accounts.